Luisín Landáez: As a soloist

 In 1960, Landáez toured Colombia, Ecuador, Peru, and Chile.
 The latter arrived on May 30, 1962 and joined the tour of many nueva ola artists.
 He eventually decided to settle in Chile and became a musical icon, recording 45 cumbia albums.
 He decided to return to Chile in 1974, where he married for the second time Alicia Vera, a young officer of Carabineros, who came from Santiago; they had four sons, Luis Felipe, Pedro, Pablo and Juan.
 In 1975, he left for Caracas to enter a new stage of his career playing bolero, alternating his labor commitments between Venezuela and Chile.
 In the 1980s, he tried to relaunch his career in Chile by making several shows in Festival de la una, led by Enrique Maluenda, without reaching the fame enjoyed in the 1970s.
 In the early 90s, Landáez re-acquired relevance when he was invited to participate in a new version of his classic "(Los Cien Años de) Macondo", made by the group Sexual Democracia.
 The rejuvenated song was very well received.
 After the breakup of his last marriage in 2000, Landáez settled in Chile, performing until 2004.

 Controversy with Tommy Rey

 In December 2004, he accused La Sonora de Tommy Rey of cheapening the profession of singing by charging $500,000 per show.
 The lead singer, Patricio Zúñiga (professionally known as Tommy Rey), responded to these criticisms by describing Landáez as an "envious old fool".

 Death

 On 16 November 2008, after staying two weeks in the Hospital Doctor Luis Tisné in Peñalolén, Landáez died at the age of 77 from cardiac arrest.
 During his life, he married five times and had 13 children.
-At the time of death, he also suffered from diabetes and kidney problems.
-His body was veiled in the Parish of La Asunción, and on 18 November, he was buried in the Mausoleum of the Artists, located in the Cementerio General de Santiago.
+At the time of his death, he also suffered from diabetes and kidney problems.
+The wake was held at the Parish of La Asunción, and on 18 November, he was buried in the Mausoleum of the Artists, located in the Cementerio General de Santiago.